 Interestingly, Blame Someone Else Day is celebrated on the first Friday 13th of the year—traditionally a day filled with bad luck.
 It is also the day that we can lay the blame for all of our problems and mistakes on everyone else around us.
 We could lay fault to everything on our parents, our brothers, our sisters, our teachers, our friends, our enemies, our boss, our co-workers, our neighbours, our government, our doctors, the police, the weatherman, the guy working at the grocery store, our computer, even our alarm clock….Not our fault…Not our responsibility.

-Beverly’s Hot Tips and Facts for Celebrating Blame Someone Else Day:
+Beverly’s Hot Tips For Celebrating Blame Someone Else Day:

 - Blaming or truth management is a real skill.

 - It has to have some element of truth to be believable.

 - We observe children honing their skills as they learn to blame others for taking the cookies out of the cupboard or for breaking the window.